-Julie and Colin met while waiting for a bus in 2003, and since then have combined their passion of exploring the world using human-powered modes of transportation.
-They jointly received National Geographic’s 2007 Adventurer of the Year award and are best-selling authors who have collectively written five books published around the world.
+Julie and Colin met while waiting for a bus in 2003, and since then have combined their passion of exploring the world and documenting their adventures.
+They jointly received National Geographic’s 2007 Adventurer of the Year award and are best-selling authors who have collectively written six books published around the world.
 Their films have been aired on National Geographic Channel, CTV Travel and others.

 Through exploration and adventure Julie and Colin strive to motivate others to lead active lifestyles.
 They work with organizations dedicated to conveying these ideals to youth, which has enabled the team to reach out to students around the world.

 Colin Angus is a leading adventurer, bestselling author and Canadian filmmaker.
 He was awarded National Geographic’s Adventurer of the Year award for being the first to circle the world exclusively by human power, and was listed by Outside Magazine as one of the world’s top 25 bold visionaries.